CE-GPP/miniature-park/README.md

 As in the figure below, users can select map layers of the web application to display with a button, and look through the transparent 3D model to see the information.

 ![image](https://user-images.githubusercontent.com/113748901/233206572-ab0d264d-6618-42f9-8509-b4edd7c591ec.png)
+## Background & Problem Statement
+Data dashboards are typically designed by or for experts, focusing on functionality over aesthetics.
+This can be limiting for general users who seek accessible and appealing ways to access real-time information.
+Moreover, there is a lack of devices that combine practicality with sophisticated design.
+This project addresses these gaps by creating a data dashboard that is visually appealing and user-friendly, targeting general users rather than experts.

 ## Procedures
 - Design and development of a transparent 3D printed map that provides an intuitive user experience and aesthetic appeal.
 - Creation of a wooden enclosure using laser cutting and wood stain to achieve a classic oak appearance.